Dragonheart (franchise): The Dragon Heaven

 Like humans, the dragons are sentient beings with their own culture and morals, even concepts of Heaven and Hell.
 Dutybound to be humanity's guardian angels and help humans achieve their potential for good, the dragons seek to live right and do noble deeds.
 Fulfilling that pledge will earn them passage into their heaven (the Draco constellation) when they die; thus, they fear doing wrong as it would doom their souls, which is why a dragon must be careful when sharing its heart.
 They prefer bonding with humans who they believe are worthy of the gift of life, as sharing a heartbond with someone possessing a tainted nature would risk the dragon's entry into heaven, and the dragon's spirit could vanish forever.

 The bond between man and dragon

 According to Draco in Dragonheart and Master Kwan in A New Beginning, dragons ruled the Earth long before humanity appeared.
 Seeing humanity's potential, the wisest dragon had the others vow to watch over man and help the humans grow.
-In ancient times, dragons and humans co-existed and considered each other friends.
-However, as time passed and humanity progressed, they grew arrogant with the dragons' gifts and wisdom.
+In ancient times, dragons and humans co-existed and considered each other friends, but as time passed and humanity progressed, they grew arrogant with the dragons' gifts and wisdom.
 People began shunning them and the Old Code's noble ideals, reducing the dragons from reverent figures to mere beasts, giving way to cynicism and magic slowly dying from the world.